DBCG/crmi-ig/input/pages/artifact-repository-service.md

     3. **SHOULD** support artifactAssessmentSummary parameter
     4. **SHOULD** support artifactAssessmentTarget parameter
     5. **SHOULD** support artifactAssessmentAuthor parameter
+    6. **SHOULD** respond with a transaction-response bundle which contains the contents of all updated resources
 5. **SHOULD** support _approve_ using the [$approve](OperationDefinition-crmi-approve.html) operation
     1. **SHOULD** support id parameter
     1. **SHOULD** support approvalDate parameter